 Game Turns are the major time increment of game play.
 There are two types of Game Turns: Strategic Turns (which are before Open Hostilities break out) and Operational Turns (which are after Open Hostilities break out).
-A single Game Turn comprises two Player Turns.
+Two Player Turns comprise one Game Turn.